Adam Schiff says impeachment will focus on Trump's 'fundamental breach' of his oath

 Those notes show Trump asked the Ukrainian president during a July phone call to investigate both allegations of interference in the 2016 American presidential election as well as whether Biden or his son, who worked for a Ukrainian gas company during his father’s tenure, committed wrongdoing.

-And the memo also revealed that Rudy Giuliani, Trump's personal attorney, had been making overtures to the Ukranian government as well.
+And the memo also revealed that Rudy Giuliani, Trump's personal attorney, had been making overtures to the Ukrainian government as well.

 “Even as he tries to weaken our ability to get facts on one, he’s going to strengthen the facts on the other."